Micro-inequalities: how do they play out in talent management?

 - Senior leaders favour candidates and definitions of high potential that mirror the traits of the current leadership team.
 Given most leadership teams are made up of men and many of those men behave in stereotypical ways this effectively maintains the bias against women and those with a different leadership approach.

 - Despite competency frameworks and talent processes being in place, rarely do the explicit statements of what it takes to get promoted and be a leader match the implicit decision-making, which leaves employees looking to senior leader role models for cues.
 Most businesses have male-dominated senior leadership teams, which makes masculine norms more likely to be conveyed by role models.
 Not surprisingly, employees in most organisations perceive the masculine leadership traits being displayed as those most valued in the organisation.

 - The Catalyst research above shows that when left to their own interpretations, women and men in leadership positions in the United States and Europe resort to gender stereotypes to define characteristics of effective leaders.
 This finding is consistent with implicit bias tests.
 Stereotypes of leadership are so embedded even feminists define leadership using masculine traits.

 - Behaviours shown as stereotypically masculine - driving results, executing, being action-oriented, leading others, and solving problems - were found more frequently in talent management documents that focused on senior leadership positions than in other criteria.

-- And finally women are much less likely than men to receive sponsorship, where a senior leader advocates for them, unless the organisation's talent processes specifically pick and train mentors to support women.
+- Finally, women are much less likely than men to receive sponsorship, where a senior leader advocates for them, unless the organisation's talent processes specifically pick and train mentors to support women.
 This sponsorship, other research found, tends to happen 'naturally' for men.

 Tackling these micro-inequalities